pbchase/pbchase.github.io/_posts/2018-11-24-state-of-the-bar-art-september-2018.md

 ## Separation blocks

 I refer to the juncture of the flying lines, trimline and flag line as the _separation block_.
-It has narrow passagesways for the flying to pass through, room to anchor the flying lines with larkshead stoppers, and a pulley for the trim line.
+It has narrow passage ways for the flying to pass through, room to anchor the flying lines with larkshead stoppers, and a pulley for the trim line.
 In my earlier designs I used a segment of 5mm Spectra/Dyneema as the pulley.
 While this works, the trim line slowly saws through the "pulley".
 Despite the block's relative simplicity, machining it from Delrin is time consuming and error prone.

 ![](/images/old-and-busted-separation-block.jpg "Old-and-busted separation block")

 To address flaws in the pulley and simplify the manufacture of the block, I now 3D-print the separation block.
 The new design is smaller, more comfortable to grip and easier to make.
 Instead of a loop of line for the pulley I use a low-friction ring held by a line that passes through a single hole in the block.
 The design is well balanced, has low friction for the trim line won't wear out as fast.

 ![](/images/new-hotness-separation-block.jpg "Modern separation block with ring")

+The separation block requires flying lines with clean, narrow ends.
+This allows the flagged flying line to move rapidly and reliably through the separation block and the rest of the rigging during a flag-out.

+The clean, narrow flying line ends are best achieved by using hollow core flying line with spliced end loops.
+This creates the narrowest possible end with the least possible snags.
+It's possible to get reasonable results by stitching folded line ends together or by tying a 200# - 300# Q-Powerline Pro line, but the spliced ends are the best method.
+Sleeved lines will not work in _any_ form.

 ## Elastic flag line